FxGS Research Assistance

 Manassas, VA 20109-2892

 TTY 703-792-4524 / Metro 631-1703 ext.
 4500

-The purpose of the District of Columbia Y-DNA Project is to understand genealogical relationships, social networks and the historical context of the DC area pre-Civil War.
-If you had ancestors that lived in the Washington, DC or Alexandria, Virginia and surrounding area pre-Civil War, this project is for you!
+The purpose of the District of Columbia Y-DNA Project is to understand genealogical relationships, social networks, and the historical context of the DC area pre-Civil War.
+If you had ancestors that lived in Washington, DC, or Alexandria, Virginia, and the surrounding area pre-Civil War, this project is for you!